NE CASC Principal Investigator

 B.A.: Geology, Pomona College, Claremont, CA, 2000

-Associate Professor of Biogeography and Spatial Ecology, UMass Amherst, 2016-present
+Associate Professor of Biogeography and Spatial Ecology, UMass Amherst, 2016-2020

 Assistant Professor, Environmental Conservation, UMass Amherst, 2010-2016